 After playing both balls for a number of holes, it’s pretty clear to me which ball should be played by which player.
 It’s not an exact science because everyone swings the club differently, but I’m sure the majority of players will have the same results.

-If you’re a mid handicap golfer like myself, you should probably play the Callaway Chrome Soft ball.
+If you’re a mid-handicap golfer like myself, you should probably play the Callaway Chrome Soft ball.
 You could definitely still use the Supersoft but I think you’ll be better off playing the Chrome Soft if you want to improve your game.
 You might not get as much distance but you’ll most likely hit more fairways and that’ll set you up for better scores.
-Check price on Amazon.